Sara's Roasted Green Salsa

-Put the poblanos into a bowl and cover it with saran wrap or a lid for about 10 mins, this helps to steam the peppers to make the peels come off easier.
-Then peel off the skins, de-seed, and chop roughly.
+Using tongs, put the poblanos into a bowl and cover it with saran wrap or a lid for about 10 mins, this helps to sweat/steam the peppers to make the peels come off easier.
+Once cool enough to handle, put on a cutting board, peel off the skins, de-seed, and put the pieces into the blender.

-Put the poblanos, tomatillos, and garlic (and optionally about 1/4 cup loosely packed cilantro leaves) into a blender and pulse till blended, but still chunky.
-Add salt & pepper to taste (this actually makes an amazing green salsa - great to make some extra for dipping!!)
-Set aside.
+Add tomatillos, and garlic (and optionally about 1/4 cup loosely packed cilantro leaves) into a blender and pulse till blended, but still chunky.
+Add salt & pepper to taste (I use 1/2 - 3/4 tsp usually).

 Put into a glass container or jar in the refrigerator.